NFL Free Agency Talk: Baltimore Ravens Add Two Huge Players In Earl Thomas And Mark Ingram

 — Earl Thomas (@Earl_Thomas) March 13, 2019

 While Thomas is going to improve the defense of the Ravens, they also received a commitment on Wednesday that will bulk up their offense.
-Less than 24 hours after the New Orleans Saints decided to move on and sign running back Latavius Murray, former black and gold RB Mark Ingram has a new home.
+Less than 24 hours after the New Orleans Saints decided to sign running back Latavius Murray, former black and gold RB Mark Ingram has a new home.

 Breaking: Mark Ingram intends to sign a 3-year, $15 million deal with the Ravens, per @diannaESPN and @AdamSchefter. pic.twitter.com/PWhcLVIc16